fnalways/terminus-docs/docs/manual/concepts/network.md

 - Community applications
   - Use an 8-character random string + entrance index (starting from 0)
   - Example: For an application with Route ID 92d76a13 and two entrances:<br>
-    First entrance: `92d76a130`, and the access URL is `92d76a130.bob.myterminus.com`
+    First entrance: `92d76a130`, and the access URL is `92d76a130.bob.olares.com`

 ::: tip NOTE
-- DomainName is derived from Terminus Name.
+- DomainName is derived from Olares ID.
-- Entrance index refers to the position of entrance in multiple entrances defined in [`TerminusManifest.yaml`](../../developer/develop/package/manifest.md).
+- Entrance index refers to the position of entrance in multiple entrances defined in [`OlaresManifest.yaml`](../../developer/develop/package/manifest.md).
 :::

 ## Olares internal network